amarteragundi/Pig-Game/README.md

 # Pig-Game
-Pig game developed in vanilla JS (ES5)
+Pig game developed in vanilla JS (ES5) is a dice game.

 GAME RULES: